queue-bit/queue-bit.github.io/1_work-notes/_product-management/formulas.md

 ---
 title:  "Formulas & Metrics"
+intro: "A non-exhaustive list of formulas and metrics for Product Management."
-excerpt: "A non-exhaustive list of formulas and metrics for Product Management."
+description: "A non-exhaustive list of formulas and metrics for Product Management."
 tags: "product management, formulas, calculations, metrics"
+date: "2021-12-06"
 ---

-## AARRR: Startup Metrics for Pirates (Dave McClure)
+### AARRR: Startup Metrics for Pirates (Dave McClure)

-### Aquisition
+#### Aquisition

 Getting people to your product, simple metrics: